sb2nov/mac-setup/SystemPreferences/README.md

 ## Accounts
 - Add an iCloud account and sync Calendar, Find my mac, Contacts etc.

+## User Defaults
+- Enable repeating keys by pressing and holding down keys: `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false` (and restart any app that you need to repeat keys in)

 ## How to write to NTFS on OS X Yosemite and El Capitan